datasone/MPVMediaControl/README.md

 ## Features
 - Media metadata display including title and artist information
-- Thumbnail generated from mpv screenshot
+- Thumbnail generated from mpv screenshot or youtube cover image
 - Media controls (play/pause, prev, next)

 ## Usage
 Put `notify_media.lua` in mpv's `scripts` directory and change path in the script to the real path of `MPVMediaControl.exe`.

-A `Reset SMTC` item in menu will reset the state of SMTC, useful when Windows is glitched and controls are not working properly.
+A `Reset SMTC` item in menu will reset the state of SMTC, useful when Windows is glitched and controls are not working properly (e.g. not displaying or disappearing).

+For retrieving youtube cover image, `curl.exe` is used.
+It has been bundled in Windows 10 since [1803, or actually build 17063](https://devblogs.microsoft.com/commandline/tar-and-curl-come-to-windows/).
+So if you are using older versions of Windows, you may need to manually download and put `curl.exe` into $PATH.

 ## Protocol
 This tool listens on a named pipe called `mpvmcsocket`, and receives commands through this protocol: